trackle-iot/trackle-library-esp-idf/README.md

 - Please refer to https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html for setting up ESP-IDF
   - ESP-IDF can be downloaded from https://github.com/espressif/esp-idf/
-  - Please set your branch to `release/v5.1` or `release/v5.2` and pull in the latest changes.
+  - Please set your branch to at least `release/v5.1` (tested up to `release/v5.5`) and pull in the latest changes.
 - For a production-ready starting point for making applications that connect to Trackle cloud using trackle-esp-idf-component, refer to the [Trackle template project](https://github.com/trackle-iot/trackle-firmware-template-project).

 ## Creating a Trackle Device